Does a Propane Forklift Produce Carbon Monoxide?

 Many workplaces have equipment that is designed to measure the level of carbon monoxide in the air.

 This equipment, known as a CO monitor, can be used to monitor the level of this gas in the forklift operator’s breathing space.
-Additionally, the CO monitor will indicate the level of CO in the general vicinity of the forklift.
+Additionally, the CO monitor will indicate the level of this gas in the general vicinity of the forklift.

 These areas may include areas where propane cylinders are stored or filled, as well as areas where forklifts are refueled.
 CO monitors are relatively inexpensive, but they can help prevent carbon monoxide incidents, particularly in industrial settings where forklifts are operated regularly.